The Pineapple Incident

+It is never revealed where the titular pineapple came from, although in a deleted scene from the final season, it is revealed that Ted stole the pineapple from The Captain's porch.

 Plot

 At MacLaren's, Barney, Marshall, and Lily criticize Ted for overthinking every aspect of his life, rather than simply acting on a whim.
 Barney convinces Ted to take 5 shots of bartender Carl's unique blend called "Red Dragon;" Ted claims that he can still function cognitively even under the influence of alcohol, but shortly afterward, he blacks out.
 He wakes up the following day with a girl he does not remember beside him in bed, a pineapple on his nightstand, a sprained ankle, and his coat partially burnt.
 Ted asks Marshall and Lily about the night, and they tell him that he sang along with the jukebox in the bar ("Voices" by Cheap Trick) while standing on a table.
 He also repeatedly drunk dialed Robin, who was on a date with a wealthy businessman.
 He fell off the table, spraining his ankle, and Marshall and Lily took him to bed.

 Ted calls Barney, thinking he might know what happened the night before, but finds him sprawled in their bathtub.
 Barney recounts that Ted reappeared at the bar around 1 a.m., but when he began to call Robin again, Barney lit Ted's coat on fire.
 After some more time at the bar, he puts Ted back into bed, although he has no idea who the mystery girl is.
 Ted finds that someone has written on his arm, saying to call the number if Ted is found passed out somewhere.
 Ted calls the number and reaches Carl, who fills in more of the story: Ted returns to the bar at 3 a.m., but Carl refuses to serve him.
 Ted then suddenly calls someone and tells her to come over and do something "crazy."
 Based on this information, Marshall, Lily, and Barney believe that the mysterious girl in Ted's bed is Robin, but as Ted wakes her up, Robin calls and tells him she is coming over to discuss the previous night.

 The girl in bed, Trudy, wakes up and explains her side of the story: she had seen Ted's drunken dancing, and they exchanged numbers in the ladies' room of the bar, which Ted had entered accidentally.
 It was she whom he later called and invited over, not Robin.
 Ted tells Trudy to hide when Robin comes over to talk, and Trudy leaves via the fire escape before Ted can show her to Robin to prove that he has moved on.
 Future Ted explains that Trudy never responded to his subsequent message and never worked out where the pineapple came from, but it was delicious.